Loading lesson…

 Reps who walk into calls reciting research like a Wikipedia article are creepy and gain no trust.
 The point is to speak fluently about the buyer's world when relevant — not to perform that you researched them.
 A good account brief gives you three things: one fact you can drop naturally in the first five minutes, one objection you can pre-empt because of context, and one specific person you should be trying to meet.
 If your AI brief gives you all three, it earned its 10 minutes.

-What is the core idea behind "Account Research: From 30 Tabs Open To One Good Brief"?
+What is the main idea of "Account Research: From 30 Tabs Open To One Good Brief"?

-Which best describes the scope of "Account Research: From 30 Tabs Open To One Good Brief"?
+Which action would help you apply "Account Research: From 30 Tabs Open To One Good Brief" responsibly?